ecila/HALblog/pages/speakers1.md

 ### Day 1 Presentations & discussion

-+ 1030 : Coffee
+1030 : Coffee
-+ 1100 : Welcome
+1100 : Welcome
-+ 1130 : Presentations: Archival & Technical (Tim Hitchcock,  Fiona Courage,  Sharon Webb;  Alice Eldridge,  Dan Stowell, Parag Mital)
+1130 : Presentations: Archival & Technical
+  &nbsp; Tim Hitchcock - _Listening to the Dead_
+  &nbsp; Fiona Courage - _Describing and accessing sound recordings_
+  &nbsp; Sharon Webb - _An experiment in mining oral history collections using audio feature analysis_
+  &nbsp; Dan Stowell - _Computers listening to birds_
+  &nbsp; Alice Eldridge - _Humanising Algorithmic Listening by Listening - the need for distant & close listening tools_
+  &nbsp; Parag Mital - _Auditory Perception and Attention and Computational Arts_

-+ 1300 : Lunch
+1300 : Lunch

-+ 1400 : Presentations: Critical & Philosophical (Sally-Jane Norman,  Shintaro Miyazaki,  Tristan Clutterbuck;  Ron Chrisley, Beatrice Fazi, Steven Dorrestijn)
+1400 : Presentations: Critical & Philosophical
+&nbsp; Sally-Jane Norman - _Tuning (with/ to/ by) Exosomatic Organs_
+&nbsp; Shintaro Miyazaki - _Listening to Algorhythmics_
+&nbsp; Tristan Clutterbuck - _Listening is not listening, content is not content_
+&nbsp; Ron Chrisley - _What would it be for a robot to sing?_
+&nbsp; Beatrice Fazi - _Listening with machines that are already ‘listening’?
+From Augmentation to Automation_
+&nbsp; Steven Dorrestijn - _Being heard and remembered:  Technical mediation and what it means to be human_

-+ 1530 : Coffee Break
+1530 : Coffee Break
-+ 1600 : Break out group discussions - initial agenda brainstorming
+1600 : Break out group discussions - initial agenda brainstorming
-+ 1700 : Brain storm collation
+1700 : Group discussion - Listeners report back
-+ 1800 : Fin
+1800 : Fin

-+ 1930 : Dinner at Planet India, Brighton
+1930 : Dinner at Planet India, Brighton

-### Day 2 - Kaggle challenge
+### Day 2 - Kaggle challenge & Rounctable

-+ 0930 : Coffee
+0930 : Coffee
-+ 1000 : Round Table - initial agenda scoping
+1000 : Round Table - initial agenda scoping
-+ 1230 : Kaggle briefing and archive introduction
+1230 : Kaggle briefing and archive introduction

-+ 1300 : Lunch Break
+1300 : Lunch

-+ 1400 : Kaggle challenge hack-think
+1400 : Kaggle challenge hack-think
-+ 1530 : Coffee & tea break
+1530 : Coffee & tea break
-+ 1600 : Kaggle team presentations & voting
+1600 : Kaggle team presentations & voting
-+ 1700 : Roundtable discussion and summary
+1700 : Roundtable discussion and summary
-+ 1800 : Fin
+1800 : Fin

 ----